Evergrande Hong Kong employee charged with attempted rape released on bail

-HONG KONG, July 19 (Reuters) - A senior official of Chinese developer Evergrande Group (3333.HK) appeared in a Hong Kong court on Monday to face a charge of attempted rape, media reported.
+HONG KONG (Reuters) -A 37-year-old senior official of Chinese developer Evergrande Group appeared in a Hong Kong court on Monday to face a charge of attempted rape, the judiciary press office said.

 The case has attracted significant attention in Hong Kong, where the defendant is accused of attempting to rape a woman after a dinner at an exclusive club in March that was also attended by three senior government officials.

-The Mingpao newspaper reported that Evergrande's Hong Kong deputy general manager, Chen Fen, denied the charge and was released on bail of HK$100,000.
-He cannot leave the city and must report to police twice a week as part of his bail conditions, it said.
+Chen Fen, Evergrande’s Hong Kong deputy general manager, denied attempted rape of a woman at a residential building in the Happy Valley district and was released on bail of HK$100,000 ($12,873), the press office said in a statement.

+He cannot leave the city and must report to police twice a week as part of his bail conditions, Hong Kong media reported.

 The court will hold a preliminary inquiry on July 30.